 The input parameters are described as follows:

-arr: specifies an array value of numeric elements.- Handling of
+arr: specifies an array value of the numeric element type.- Handling of

 NULLvalues:- If all elements in the array are